What is a baker’s cyst?

 How is a Baker’s cyst diagnosed?

-Your doctor will physically examine your knee and order investigations such as MRI to diagnose the inside of your knee.
+Your doctor will physically examine your knee and order investigations such as MRI scan to diagnose the inside of your knee.